rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When true, the scanner driver will return  he barcode data only after the complete macroPdf sequence has been read.
-If false, the scan driver will return each barcode in the macroPdf sequence as it is read.</p>
+When true, the scanner driver will return  he barcode data only after the complete macroPdf sequence has been read.
+If false, the scan driver will return each barcode in the macroPdf sequence as it is read.
 ####Access